1) Nano- and micro- scale thermal transport in solid structures by ultrafast optical pump-probe technique

 2) Fast melting & ultrasonics in refractory metals by nanosecond pulse laser radiation

-We are developing all-optical technique for automated high temperature control of thermophysical properties of refractory materials using nanosecond laser pulse-induced heating, melting and ablation and their detection by laser vibrometry based on two-wave mixing photorefractive interferometry.
-This technique aims for laser pulse-based melting & real-time diagnostics of materials suitable for harsh conditions pertinent in nuclear & fusion energy and aerospace applications.
-We are also researching elastic properties of refractory metal nanofilms by nanosecond laser-induced surface acoustic waves.
+We are developing all-optical technique for automated high temperature control of thermophysical properties of refractory materials using nanosecond laser pulse-induced heating, melting and ablation and their detection by spectral radiometry and two-wave mixing photorefractive interferometric laser vibrometry.
+These techniques aim for laser pulse-based melting & real-time diagnostics of materials suitable for harsh conditions pertinent in nuclear & fusion energy and aerospace applications.
+We are also conducting molecular dynamics simulation of solid-to-melt phase transition in refractory metals under complex stress states.

 3) Visco-elastic properties of complex fluids, nanoparticle colloids, biomaterials and GHz phononic crystals by Brillouin spectroscopy